fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

     .assertNotLoading()
 ```

+### Shadows
+We don't have an example to work through Shadows for now, since it might not be necessary for everyday applications.
+An example will still be added [here](https://github.com/fknives/AndroidTest-ShowCase/pull/57) at some point.

+Since Robolectric is a faking of the Android Framework, there are limitations to it's usage.
+For example if our Application interacts with the device's AudioManager.
+Robolectric won't hook into our actual operating system and listen to sounce changes or AudioFocus, but use a mocked/Faked class instead.
+If we need to emulate some kind of interaction with that component, that's when Shadows come in.
+Example: [ShadowAudioManager](http://robolectric.org/javadoc/4.1/org/robolectric/shadows/ShadowAudioManager.html).
+What happens here is while testing, instead of creating an actual AudioManager, this ShadowAudioManager would be created.
+We can modify it's implementation or use it like a Fake implementation by feeding it values to be returned.
+That way we can still test our application against the Android API while still having full control over the responses.
+We can create custom shadows or overwrite existing ones to fit our use cases better.

+For a better written introduction to Shadows I recommend this [article](https://himbeer.farm/2018/11/custom-shadows/).

 ## Conclusion

 With that we finished our Robolectric tests, setup might be a bit tedious but we can use TestRules to make the setup reusable.
 In fact we will do that in the next session.